Knockback2003/alarmbox/README.md

 * NTP
 * 2 MQTT Broker
 * IFTTT Integration
-* Nighttime Mode (LED are handled different)
+* Nighttime Mode (LEDs are handled differently)
-* (ESP Logging via Discord) Of some reasons the Discord Webhook Libery is actually not compatible to the U8g2lib
+* (ESP Logging via Discord) For some reason the Discord Webhook Libery is not compatible with the U8g2lib
 * Real-Time Alarm Notification over MQTT (up to < 2 sec.)

 ### LEDs